 Properties need to be kept free of refuse and waste.
 All waste material, debris, recycling, yard waste or garbage, loose and scattered litter, feces, discarded furniture, appliances, vehicle parts, scrap wood and metal, household items, building materials or rubble, tires, and brush must be properly stored or removed and properly disposed of, away from the property (includes the yard, boulevard, alley and driveway).

 Property owners or managers are responsible for clearing all snow and ice from sidewalks in front of their home or business 24 hours after a snow fall.
-For basic sidewalk snow shoveling information visit this page.
+For basic sidewalk snow shoveling information visit the Snow Shoveling Information page.
 Snow and ice must be removed from the full width of the walkways, and to the clear pavement.
 Salt and sand as needed.
 Corner properties are also required to clear the ramp to the street.
-For shoveling FAQs, visit this page.
+For shoveling FAQs, visit the Snow-Related FAQs page.

 Tall Grass and Weeds